-How to: Reproductive rights
+How to - Reproductive rights within New Zealand

 Unless one of the other specified grounds apply (see below), a woman or girl is not entitled to an abortion unless two consultants certify that the pregnancy poses a serious danger to the woman or girl's physical or mental health.